Last updated on August 29th, 2022 at 07:19 pm

 Section 43 (5) of the Income Tax Act specifically excludes the following transactions from the definition of Speculative Transactions.

 A hedging contract for raw materials/merchandise:

 A derivative contract entered in respect of raw materials or merchandise as a hedge to safeguard the loss through future price fluctuations in respect of the contracts for actual delivery of goods manufactured or merchandise sold by a merchant are excluded from Speculative transactions.
 In other words, when a merchant who is expecting future delivery of a raw material enters into a hedge to avoid loss from future price fluctuations, then that hedge is not a speculative transaction.
-Hence the income derived from such hedge will not be called as speculative income.
+Hence the income derived from such a hedge will not be called as speculative income.

-A hedging contract for in respect of shares / stocks:
+A hedging contract for in respect of shares/stocks:

-Any forward contract entered into by a member of a forward market or stock exchange in the course of any transaction in the nature of jobbing or arbitrage, as a hedge to guard against loss which may arise in the ordinary course of his business.
+Any forward contract entered into by a member of a forward market or stock exchange in the course of any transaction in the nature of jobbing or arbitrage, as a hedge to guard against loss that may arise in the ordinary course of his business.
 Generally, there is a reasonably certain future delivery while a person enters into a forward contract.
 Hence, the same is excluded from Speculative Transactions.

 Trading in Derivatives

-An eligible transaction in respect of trading in derivatives referred to in clause (ac) of section 2 of the Securities Contracts (Regulation) Act, 1956 (42 of 1956) carried out in recognized stock exchange; is excluded from the Speculative transactions.
+An eligible transaction in respect of trading in derivatives referred to in clause (ac) of section 2 of the Securities Contracts (Regulation) Act, 1956 (42 of 1956) carried out in a recognized stock exchange; is excluded from the Speculative transactions.
 Hence Futures and Options (F&O) contracts carried out on a recognized are excluded from Speculative transactions.